plainweaver/SPADE/readme.md

 Transform all into a shape.
 Each of spade can interconnect with each other.

 #### Shard System
- - Transport and Protocol (inspired from libp2p)
+ - Transport and Protocol
+ - Have to reference some from libp2p

 #### Particle System
+ - Multiple memory & storage handling strategies.
- - Memory handling as L1 ~ L4 cache in cpu.
-Types of RAM or CAM to be considered.
+ - In exmaple, L1 ~ L4 cache in cpu can be the one.
+Types of RAM or CAM should be considered.

 #### Action System
  - Code analyzer